cregox/cregox.github.io/drafts/mobilefirst.md

 but at least let us join in without needing to touch those nasty keyboards.

-on a second thought, i rather just go and find something else to do... 😆
+on second thought, i rather just go and find something else to do... 😆

 cheers! 😘